Sophie Solomon

 Sophie Solomon (born 6 June 1978) is a British violinist, songwriter and composer who fuses many different musical influences into her music.
-She was Artistic Director of the Jewish Music Institute, SOAS (University of London) from 2012 to 2015 and is now Chief Marketing Officer at high-growth music technology start-up ROLI.
+She was artistic director of the Jewish Music Institute, SOAS (University of London) from 2012 to 2015.

 Early life

 Solomon began playing the violin at the age of two.
 At four she met Yehudi Menuhin and was taken to see the great cellist Mstislav Rostropovich.
 For the first five years she played totally by ear, learning to read music at the age of seven.

 Even though the National Children's Orchestra and Pro Corda heralded her as one of the most promising violinists of her generation, Solomon "was never completely satisfied by the classical world alone, I felt constrained by the fact that the music was written down and the strict parameters of the repertoire.
 I felt I had to step outside of that and find my own voice."

 She was one of Bell's Belles who campaigned for Martin Bell during his successful attempt to be elected MP for Tatton in the 1997 general election.

 She studied at Cheltenham Ladies' College, and later at University College, Oxford (University of Oxford) graduating in 1999 with a First Class degree in Modern History and Russian.
 She also holds an MSc in Economic History from the London School of Economics.